Mrbysco/SimpleTeleportersReforged/README.md

 - Link teleporters using Ender Shards - sneak + right-click to bind a shard to a teleporter's location
 - Step on a teleporter with a linked shard to instantly teleport
 - Dye teleporters any of the 16 colors by right-clicking with dye
-- Redstone controllable - disable teleportation with a redstone signal
+- Redstone controllable - trigger teleportation with a redstone signal
 - Can teleport any entity, not just players

 ### Ender Shard